First Nations - Land Rights and Environmentalism in British Columbia

 Sturgeon nosed canoe, Okanagan Lake.

 White sturgeon (Acipenser transmontanus) is the largest freshwater fish in North America.
 Historically, it inhabited the Columbia River from the Pacific mouth to far upstream into Canada.
 A commercial sturgeon fishery began in the 1880's at Kettle Falls but by 1899 it had collapsed.
 Sturgeon are long lived and slow growing fish which can become 100 years old.
 Females do not spawn until 18 years of age, making recovery of the species difficult.
-An attempt to prevent the white sturgeon from going extinct in BC is the Provincial Fisheries Program.
+The government's belated effort to halt the extinction of the species has had little effect: Environmental Stewartship Division.

 top of page